-In order to recertify, you must provide documentation that you are currently employed at a medical examiner/coroner office with the responsibility of investigating death or show continued competency in the field, complete an Ethics Statement and provide the appropriate continuing education documentation.
+In order to recertify, you must provide documentation that you are currently employed at a medical examiner/coroner office or equivalent federal authority with the responsibility of investigating death or show continued competency in the field, complete an Ethics Statement and provide the appropriate continuing education documentation.

 Recertification Administrative Fee $25

 Recertification Test Fee $110 (for those who must verify continued competency)

 Recertification Retest Fee $20 per section not to exceed $110